Helperbird/website/src/pages/help/helperbird-for-google-docs-addon.md

 facebookSocial: assets/images/graph/alt-highlighter.png
 featureTitle: Google Docs
 featureDescription:
-  How to use the offical Helperbird Google docs add on, from installing, the features and more.
+  Helperbird for Google Docs add-on adds support to Google Documents.
+Allowing you to get even more out of Google docs.
 tags: guideIntegrations
 url: /help/helperbird-for-google-docs-addon/
 ---

-# Helperbird for Google Docs add-on

-Helperbird for Google Docs add-on adds support to Google Documents.
-Allowing you to get even more out of Google docs.

 ## How to install